The first step in financial reporting is recording business transactions. The business transactions are first recorded as journal entries.

 This is Chapter 2 in Financial Accounting.
 This chapter includes:

 - Debits and Credits Explained: An Illustrated Guide

-For all the lessons, see The Ultimate Guide to Learn Financial Accounting.
+For all the chapters, see The Ultimate Guide to Learn Financial Accounting.

 The steps to issue financial statements include:

 - Record transactions in the journal.
 The journal lists all the transactions for the period.

 - Post journal information to the ledger.
 The ledger shows the account balances for every account during the period.

 - Prepare the trial balance from the ledger account balances.
 The trial balance lists all the account balances to prepare for the financial statement.

 - Prepare the financial statements.

 There are four financial statements that each company prepares.
 The four financial statements are: